-The Port has accepted several grants from the Department of Ecology for a total funding amount that is just over \$51.2 million through the current biennia, of which just over \$45 million has been received to date.
+The Port has accepted several grants from the Department of Ecology for a total funding amount that is just over \$51.2 million through the current biennia, of which just under \$46 million has been received to date.
 The Port anticipates Ecology will approve future amendments up to 50% of the estimated cost of cleanup as funding becomes available in future biennium periods.
 These sites are included in the pollution legal liability insurance policy purchased by the Port in 2005.

-The Port did not complete any significant cleanup projects in 2018.
-Activity related to these sites was completion of the Feasibility Study for two of the cleanup sites and the design and engineering at another site.
+The Port did not complete any significant cleanup construction projects in 2019.
+Activity related to these sites was completion of a Cleanup Action Plan for one site and the completion of a Remedial Investigation and Feasibility Study at another.
+The Port also continued implementing an in-situ bioremediation program at one site.
 Since September 2007, the Port has been developing a detailed cleanup design under a Consent Decree and Cleanup Action Plan with the Department of Ecology for the Whatcom Waterway site, which includes the Aeration Stabilization Basin.
 In early 2015, the estimated cost, including contingency, was \$102,918,775.
 In April 2015, the Port advertised a request for bids to perform the construction portion of the Whatcom Waterway Phase I Cleanup.
 Construction began in June 2015 and was completed in June 2016.
-At the end of 2018, the remaining estimated cost for future phases of the Whatcom Waterway cleanup site with contingency was \$88,904,190.
+At the end of 2019, the remaining estimated cost for future phases of the Whatcom Waterway cleanup site with contingency was \$70,175,065.